tudo-physik-e4/EFTfitter.jl/README.md

 ## News
 Since version 0.2 of the package, the following new features are available:
 - Model uncertainties: The functions giving the predictions for the observable values can now also return a parameter-dependent value quantifying the uncertainty on the prediction.
 These uncertainties are currently treated as uncorrelated and are added to the total covariance matrix.
 - The data type of the (inverse) covariance matrix can now be set by the user.
 This can allow to increase the performance by speeding up the vector-matrix multiplication, e.g. in the case of sparse covariance matrices.
+The function `run_speed_test` can be used to determine which data type of the covariance matrix is the most suitable for the current model.
 - `MeasurementDistribution` is now called `BinnedMeasurement`